harshrawate/Virtual-Weather-Station/README.md

 Node.js
 Express.js
 APIs
-OpenWeatherMap API (or any other weather API you used)
+OpenWeatherMap API (or any other weather API you used).